Teen Retreat Parents

 Essential Elegibility Criteria:

-Children who attend an Arthritis Foundation JA Camp must meet certain criteria in order to participate.
+Children who attend an Arthritis Foundation teen retreat must meet certain criteria in order to participate.
 Eligible applicants must:

 - Have a doctor diagnosed childhood rheumatic disease